 Deep into a converter, you will actually find two catalysts.
 One will reduce oxygen, while the other transforms CO2 into pure oxygen.
-This might sound like a pointless process, but it’s crucial chemistry which helps to split nitrogen oxide.
+This might sound like a pointless process, but it’s crucial chemistry that helps to split nitrogen oxide.
 At the end of the process, you will generally find that a mix of steam, oxygen, CO2, and nitrogen leaves your exhaust.
 This is much healthier than the pure pollution that less efficient cars and vehicles are known to produce.

-Why Are CATs Important?
+Why Are CATS Important?